 Canadian artist Alison King is known for her unique mixed media works combining photographic imagery and textiles.
-Being drawn to the textures of decomposing brick buildings, growing up in Toronto, Ontario, she began to photograph and recreate her subjects using fabrics that she would manipulate, layer and machine stitch.
+Being drawn to the textures of decomposing brick buildings, growing up in Toronto, Ontario, she began to photograph and recreate her subjects using fabrics that she manipulated, layered and machine stitched.
 It was during her formal training at the Ontario College of Art & Design, where she truly found her niche, integrating portions of her original photograph into her textile works.
 Upon completion of her Bachelor of Design (majoring in Material Art & Design), she was awarded the Ellen Adams scholarship for Innovation.

 Alison’s subjects now range from lush, west coast forests to abandoned farm houses that have outlived their usefulness.
 Conscious and passionate about the environment, Alison creates her artwork with repurposed fabrics whenever possible.
 “More than 15 million tons of textile waste is generated each year in the US alone and 10 of that is sent to landfills.
 It’s a staggering number and if I can help, even as small as that help might be, it gives me even more purpose to create.”